magomimmo/modern-cljs/doc/tutorial-06.md

 ## Introducing Google Closure Compiler (CLS)

-In the [first tutorial][3], we set the `:cljsbuild` keyword of `project.clj` to configure Google Closure Compiler with the folloowing
+In the [first tutorial][3], we set the `:cljsbuild` keyword of `project.clj` to configure Google Closure Compiler with the following
 options:

 ```clojure